Refeeds or cheat meals/days typically involve either a day or meal that is significantly higher calorie than what is regularly being consumed.

 – To spike metabolism/TDEE (total daily energy expenditure)

 In this post, I will break down the pros and cons of refeeds, whether they actually achieve the desired outcomes, and how you might also be able to reap these proposed benefits in a more effective fashion.

 Metabolism and TDEE

-One of the reasons a lot of people promote refeeds is due to the theoretical benefits it has for increasing TDEE, which therefore increases the point at which maintenance calories would be.
+One of the reasons a lot of people promote refeeds is due to the theoretical benefits it has for increasing TDEE.
+This would increase the point at which maintenance calories would be.
 Higher maintenance calories make it easier to remain in a deficit over the course of the week.

 Theoretically, it has been proposed that this could be a tool that could reverse metabolic adaptation as pictured below.

 The image above illustrates how when you are in a linear calorie deficit for an extended period, TDEE drops over time.
-So, a lot of people think of refeed days as a tool that could help offset this to a certain degree.
+A lot of people think of refeed days as a tool that could help offset this to a certain degree.

 But when you take a step back and look at things over the course of multiple weeks, the increase in TDEE related to a refeed is minimal.

 And since the benefit from that perspective is minimal, it does not really make sense from a metabolism standpoint to slow down your progress by either taking a day at maintenance calories or having a day in a calorie surplus.